Kidding, Dam Raising and Milking

 Dam Raising

 I do love dam raising, watching the bonding and how they integrate into the herd.
 I primarily want the kids to benefit from the milk that the dam specifically creates for the nutritional needs of her kids.
 A strong second is the joy of watching the kid "learn how to goat" from the dam.
 The podcast noted below on the Nutritional Wisdom of Goats expanded my appreciation of how comprehensively and beautifully the dam/kid relationship benefits the herd for generations to come.
-Now that I want to start milk testing I'm considering doing a 2 week period of dam raising and teaching how to take a bottle.
-Followed by a kid pen for the majority of the day and brief visits with their dam.
-This way I will easily be able to separate for milk test.

 Podcast: For the Love of Goats: Nutritional Wisdom of Goats